-LPN Continuing Education Units – Requirements and License Renewal
+LPN Continuing Education Units (CEUs) – Requirements and License Renewal

 CEU is a term used for Continuing Education Units.
 One unit is equivalent to 10 hours of participation in an accredited program.
 Practical Nurses are required to practice a specified number of hours to continue working in the professional space.
 The annual number of CEUs differ for different types of nurses.
 CEUs can be in the form of a webinar, video, class, seminar, or any other educational venue.
 CEUs should be reviewed by the State Nursing Board and are taught by the professionals.